protectwise/troika/docs/index.md

 All source files are ES2015 modules, and can be used un-transpiled in modern browsers supporting `<script type="module">`, though you'll probably still want to combine/tree-shake them with a module-aware build pipeline like [Webpack](https://webpack.js.org/) or [Rollup](https://rollupjs.org/).
 For older browsers, ES5-transpiled files are provided.

+## Origins

+Troika was developed starting in 2016 by the ProtectWise front end engineering team as an internal tool to enable rapid development of interactive 3D and 2D data visualizations in the ProtectWise Visualizer.
+As it matured and became an essential part of our toolkit, we realized it could be useful to the broader web developer community and decided to release it as an open source project in early 2019.

+Since then, ProtectWise has been acquired by [Verizon Business](https://www.verizon.com/business/products/security/managed-detection-response-services/network-detection-response/), where Troika continues to be used for developing new 3D data visualizations on screens and in immersive WebXR environments.